Didn't know what forum to post this, thought this would be a good place as anyway ....

 Do you have a review you'd like to share on it?

-Traditionally, the first work of Plato to study was not the
+Traditionally, the first work of Plato to study was not the Republic, but who cares about tradition nowadays.

 At any rate, here is the Platonist Thomas Taylor's Introduction to his many translations of Plato.
 It is much more than a review of texts.